mpark4656/event-management/README.md

    npm run prod
    ```

 The [demo site](https://event-management-tsx2.onrender.com) is hosted on [Render](https://render.com/).
-I am using a free version, so the application stays shut down during inactivity.
+I am using a free plan, so the application stays shut down during inactivity.
 It may take a few minutes for the application to start up.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>